grafana/grafana-operator/docs/docs/api.md

         <td>string</td>
         <td>
-          RepeatInterval defines how long to wait before sending a notification again if it has already been sent successfully for an alert.
-(Usually ~3h or more.)
+          RepeatInterval defines how long to wait before sending a notification again if it has already been sent successfully for an alert. (e.g. 4h)
 Should not be less than GroupInterval.<br/>
         </td>
         <td>false</td>